RealImage/challenge2016/SSN.md

 For example,
 Harini takes the USA and Germany;
-Hedge takes China and Japan;
+Hegdge takes China and Japan;
 Shudan takes the rest of the world.

 or